andrewsommerlot/Carnd-Behavioral-Cloning/README.md

 * Custom random bright and dark spot function

 In addition to the built in options, I wrote a function which creates a random number (from 0 to 5) of randomly bright and dark spots in addtion to the built-in options in image data generator.
 All of the parameters where chosen by trial and error model training.

+Below are a number of examples from the validation generator.

 ### Model Architecture
 Over the course of this project I trained many different models with differnt architectures.
 I found that models with millions of parameters did not nessesarily perform better than models with only a few hunderd thousand.
 Additionaly, models with less than a million parameters more often generalized to track 1 and track 2 better.
 I trained the arcitecture below multple times and it performed consistantly well with different random samples of training data and different train test splits at around 10 epochs.